Sexual Violence and Misconduct

 • Without the person's consent or knowledge

-• Under circumstances in which the person agrees or understands the image will remain private, and the person distributing the image knows or should know that distribution of the image will cause serious emotional distress, and the person depected suffers distress.
+• Under circumstances in which the person agrees or understands the image will remain private, and the person distributing the image knows or should know that distribution of the image will cause serious emotional distress, and the person depicted suffers distress.

 • Looking through a hole or opening into a bedroom bathroom, changing room, fitting or dressing room, tanning booth, or any other area where the occupant has a reasonable expectation of privacy.